idvorkin/idvorkin.github.io/_d/laws-of-new-skills.md

 The key is deliberate practice: focused, intentional improvement with feedback.
 Whether it's from a teacher, a video of yourself, or careful self-reflection, you need to know what you're doing wrong to fix it.
 Otherwise, you're just reinforcing bad habits.

-### Law 3: Humans overestimate what can be done in a week, and underestimate in a year
+### Law 3: Humans overestimate what can be done in a week, and underestimate what can be done in a year

 We consistently overestimate what we can learn in a week and underestimate what we can master in a year.
 This paradox leads many to quit just before breakthrough moments.